-Ceramics: Go for a grade 3 floor tile or above a PEI grade of 3 should give you many years of durability on bathroom floors.
+Ceramics: Go for a grade 3 floor tile or above.
+A PEI grade of 3 should give you many years of durability on bathroom floors.
 Also ensure that the floor is darker than the walls, (preferably a contrast) as it’s nearly imposable to get a matching floor tile to a wall tile.
 Check your tile with water for non slip factors as even a matt finish can get slippery.
 Check how hard it will be to clean.
-For the walls may we recommend a large format tiles in a gloss.
+For the walls may we recommend large format tiles in a gloss.
 Why?
 Matt finish ceramic tiles can be tricky to keep clean with soap scum and large format tiles give you less grout in any bathroom.
 This means fewer lines and less places mould can build up.
 So large format glossy tiles will make your room look bigger and should result in less mould.
-Bathroom feature tiles.

-What is a Rectified Tile?
+What is a rectified tile?
 This means that each tile is fired then cut down so that the size is uniform.
 It also takes out the rounded edge, giving a much sharper edge.
 This is great if you wish to reduce the size of your grout joints.

 Polished Porcelain: This is by far the most popular tile used in bathrooms in Sydney.
 Why?
 This is because polished porcelain reflects a lot of light.
 It is normally unglazed which makes it almost impossible to chip once laid (if you can’t get under the edge).
 It has now overcome its main draw back by developing Nano preseal.
 This makes the cleaning of this tile much easier.